 On the final mount of the CTEK charge controller, a positive 10 AWG wire runs all the way to the alternator and starting battery in the front.
 Here, we’ve put a killswitch in between if we ever want to cut the power from the alternator and rely solely on the solar panels.
 And of course, there is the existing negative 10 AWG wire grounding the starting battery as well.

-Finally, the battery also has thin 22 AWG positive and negative wires running to a battery monitor that allow us to see the charge percentage and how many volts it’s getting.
+Finally, the battery also has thin 22 AWG positive and negative wires running to a battery capacity monitor that allow us to see the charge percentage and how many volts it’s getting.
+Like we said above, you want to avoid letting your battery bank dip below 50% at all costs.

 SO HOW MUCH DOES A VAN SOLAR SYSTEM COST?